monarch-initiative/pheval.lirical/README.md

 ```
 The bare minimum fields are filled to give an idea on the requirements.

+The `mode` should specify the mode you want to run LIRICAL in (either manual or phenopacket) both of these options require phenopackets as an input.

 The LIRICAL data files should be located in the input directory under a subdirectory named `data`
 If running LIRICAL with variant and/or gene analysis set to true, you will need to provide the relevant exomiser hg19/hg38 databases.